-PRE-REQUISITES: One year of high school music study (choir, band or orchestra).
+PRE-REQUISITES: Successful completion of one year of high school music study (choir, band or orchestra).
 Students must score at or above the designated cut score on the most recent ISASP assessments in reading, math, and science as established by Senior Year Plus.